LemonHike/Projects/README.md

-About project 2: Financial Time-Series Forecasting
+\bf{About project 2: Financial Time-Series Forecasting}

 There are 2 files in the repository regarding this project:
 - Financial Time Series Final Report.pdf --> contains a final report of the project